 The main antagonists are the Hige Hige bandits, who have gone on to be featured in other Bomberman titles and animated series including Bomberman Generation, Bomberman Jetters and more.

-Battle Game serves as the multiplayer mode that goes up to 10 players through the use of two Saturn 6 Player Adaptors.
+Battle Game serves as the multiplayer mode that goes up to 10 players through the use of two 6Players.
 You can also set up a series mode that allows specifications such as how many players playing, which stages are played and the rule set.
 In the US and Japanese versions of the game, players can make use of the Sega NetLink modem and link up one other system with up to 2 players per console for up to 4 player multiplayer online, and like all other Netlink games can now be played over a high speed internet connection with Voip.

 Depending on how many players are allowed to play determines which stages can be selected.
 Up to 8 players can choose from any of the gimmick stages.
 10 player matches can only be played on the Wide Stage.
 This stage appears zoomed out to accommodate for the additional players and does not feature any gimmicks.

 Instead of using differently colored Bomberman, players can choose from White and Black Bomberman as well as a host of other Hudson Soft based characters and mascots.